 After the Counterpoint stand, the Quintet paid back John Cort for making the connection between Hancock and the quintet by playing a run of dates at the Birdhouse from Jan.
 10 to 22 and the very next day, Hancock got on a bus headed for the Big Apple.

-Within a few months, Hancock performed on Byrd’s "Royal Flush" sessions for Blue Note, the highly respected jazz label that would, the following year, release "Takin’ Off," Hancock’s debut as a leader.
+In September he performed on Byrd’s "Royal Flush" sessions for Blue Note, the highly respected jazz label that would, the following year, release "Takin’ Off," Hancock’s debut as a leader.

 Pearson, of course, brushed off his firing and continued to have a fine career.
 In 1961, he toured with singer Nancy Wilson.
 In 1963, upon the death of saxophonist Ike Quebec, Pearson assumed the A&R role that Quebec held at Blue Note.